LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Introduction

+Although the textual clauses are capable of capturing the primary layout relationships within the images, they lose significant spatial information during the conversion process of diagram parsing \cite{Lu2023,trinh2024solving}.
+They cannot distinguish the geometry diagram (a) and (b) displayed in Figure 1 because of loss of position information.
+For example, “$\angle$CBA" in Figure \ref{fig:example}(a) and (b) need the spatial relationship to determine whether it is acute or obtuse.
+The lack of positional indicators for geometry elements (such as "A," "B," etc.) makes it challenging for neural solvers based on text clauses to distinguish between these ambiguous scenarios.

-Considering the under-representation of geometry diagram, as shown in Figure \ref{fig:network}, we propose a layout-aware neural solver called LANS.
-LANS inputs the diagram image, the textual clauses parsed from diagram and the textual problem, and outputs the explainable solution program to solve geometry problem.
-Above all, two new modules, multimodal layout-aware pre-trained language model (MLA-PLM) and layout-aware fusion attention (LA-FA), are proposed to endow LANS with layout awareness.
-MLA-PLM adopts two pre-training strategies during the pre-training stage.
-The first is structural and semantic pre-training (SSP) based on masked language modeling (MLM) only for text.
-By the language modeling for textual clauses with local correlation, LANS acquires the ability of global relationship cognition.
-The second is point matching pre-training (PMP) based on contrastive learning modeling (CLM) across image and text.
-PMP realizes the alignment of visual points and textual points via matching image patches and points inside image patches, thus embeds spatial information into textual clauses.
-Compared with the common and direct strategy of fine-grained position embedding \cite{Xu2020,Li2020,Xu2021}, PMP is more effective for pre-training on small-scale dataset as is the case in GPS.
-In fact, the spatial position at image patch level is sufficient to understand the layout of plane geometry diagram, also consistent with geometric cognition of human.
-During the training stage, LA-FA with the layout-aware attention mask is employed in LANS to fuse diagram and text via point positions.
-Different from the general global visible self-attention \cite{Vaswani2017}, LA-FA attends intra-modal tokens unconditionally but attends cross-modal tokens only if textual points are located in image patches.
-The LA-FA module further enhances the layout awareness in cross-modal fusion.
+Considering the under-representation of geometry diagrams, we propose a layout-aware neural solver called LANS.
+LANS inputs the diagram image, the textual clauses parsed from a diagram, and the textual problem, and outputs the explainable solution program to solve the geometry problem.
+As shown in Figure \ref{fig:network}, two new modules, multimodal layout-aware pre-trained language model (MLA-PLM) and layout-aware fusion attention (LA-FA), are proposed to endow LANS with layout awareness.
+We introduce a point-match pre-training (PMP) method within MLA-PLM.
+This method, based on contrastive learning, aims to model the relationship between text clauses and diagrams using layout information in a data-efficient manner.
+When integrated with structural-semantic pre-training (SSP) in PGPS solver \cite{Zhang2023}, it shows promising outcomes.
+Then, to better utilize pre-trained multimodal representations, LA-FA module with the layout-aware attention mask is employed in LANS to fuse the diagram and text clauses representation via point positions.
+LA-FA further enhances the layout awareness in cross-modal fusion.